 The one Virginia-based sunflower field on this list is completely amazing.
 Burnside Farms really knows how to do pick-your-own flowers.
 In the spring, they are famous for their tulips and daffodils.
 However, come mid-July, Burnside Farms transforms into one of the most happy places in the region.
 Their Summer of Sunflowers is a fantastic place to pick up some sunflowers, and take amazing photos.

 We visited last year and you can read my in-depth review of their sunflower fields by clicking here (or on the photo below).

 The last sunflower field on this list may also be one of the nicest.
-Clear Meadow Farms in Jarrettsville, MD is easily accessible from the road, and perfect for gorgeous photos of endless sunflower fields.
+Clear Meadow Farms in Jarrettsville, MD (odd years) and Monkton, MD (even years) is easily accessible from the road, and perfect for gorgeous photos of endless sunflower fields.
 This is not a pick-your-own field.
 Sunflowers will eventually be harvested for their seeds.
 However, there are two things that make this sunflower field unique:

-- Peak bloom is much later than the other sunflower fields in Maryland and Virginia.
-Last year, peak bloom was the 2nd and 3rd weeks in September.
+- Peak bloom is much later than the other sunflower fields in Maryland and Virginia, usually at the beginning to mid-September.

 - These sunflowers are much shorter than some of the other varieties you will encounter (most notably at McKee Beshers WMA).
 The nice thing about that is you can easily get great photos with your kids.

 - The sunflower fields rotate every other year.
 Both sunflower field locations are amazingly gorgeous, but the location on even years is completely iconic (the fields are larger).